 '''

-get entries({kev1: "value1"})[kev="kev1"].value = "value1"
+get entries({key1: "value1"})[key="key1"].value = "value1"

 '''

-An expression in a context entry may not reference the key of the same context entry, but may reference keys (as QNs) from previous context entries in the same context, as well as other values (as QNs) in scope.
+An expression in a context entry may not reference the key of the same context entry, but may reference keys (as QNs) from other context entries in the same context.
 These references SHALL be acyclic and form a partial order.
 The expressions in a context SHALL be evaluated consistent with this partial order.